Why is my Hosta Growing So Slowly?

 When hostas are allowed to grow through to flowering, energy is diverted from the leaves and roots.
 Cutting back the hosta flower stalks as they appear will keep the energy focused on growing the plant.

 Although hostas are known to grow in nearly every soil type (another reason for its continued popularity), a yearly treatment of fertilizer will help it to thrive.
-If your hosta is remaining smaller than expected, this made give the plant the jolt it needs.
+If your hosta is remaining smaller than expected, this may give the plant the jolt it needs.

 A balanced fertilizer like the one pictured above will do just fine.